mikegallimore/NHL_Single/README.md

 ### Installation

-### Usage
+### Standard Usage
 To use the script, you need to be in your interactive Python shell (i.e. command line interface).
 If you installed the Anaconda Distribution, this is the Anaconda Prompt program.

 At minimum, you must indicate the season and the particular game's 5-digit identifier.
-For example<br>
+For example:<br>
 <code>python run_game.py 20182019 20001</code>

-Optional Arguments:
+### Modified Usage
+There are optional arguments available for you to tack onto the basic structure as well.
+Following are some examples:
+<code>python run_game.py 20182019 20001 --tweet no</code>

+You can always reference the required and optional arguments in the shell by typing the following:
+<code>python run_game.py -h</code>

 ### Acknowledgements